 A narrow hem (also called rolled hems) is a great hemming method for circular shapes and fine fabrics such as silks and chiffon.
-Here I will show you 2 easy methods for making a narrow hem without any special machine foot.
-(If you have a rolled hem foot read – how to sew a narrow rolled hem with a rolled hem foot.)
+Here I will show you 3 easy methods for learning how to sew a narrow hem.

 Fold the hem to the wrong side at the width of your stitches.
 You could press it over before stitching but I find it easier to just fold and stitch.
 Stitch with a straight stitch close to the folded edge.

 Turn the edge over again and stitch on top of the first row of stitching.
 Give your edge a good press and you will see how accurate a hem this method gives.

 Method 2 - Narrow Hem With a Sewing Machine

 This method of creating a narrow hem creates great results with no special tools or machine feet.

 Press up the edge by ⅜ inch (1cm) and stitch close to the bottom folded edge.
 Try and stitch as close to the edge as you can.

 Trim close to the stitching line.
 You will need a small sharp pair of scissors as larger scissors can be hard to get close enough.

 Fold over the hem again creating a ⅛ inch (3mm) hem.
 (Or as close to that as you can.)
 Stitch over your first row of stitching.
 Give it all a good press and you are all done!

 Method 3 - Narrow Hem with a Hemmer Foot